RAIN INVESTOR ALERT: Levi & Ko - GuruFocus.com

-NEW YORK, June 19, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of Rain Oncology Inc. ("Rain" or the "Company") (NASDAQ: RAIN) concerning possible violations of federal securities laws.
+NEW YORK, June 20, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of Rain Oncology Inc. (“Rain” or the “Company”) ( RAIN) concerning possible violations of federal securities laws.

 On this news, Rain’s stock price fell $8.71 per share, or 87.71%, to close at $1.22 per share on May 22, 2023.
 To obtain additional information, go to: